-Tear trough filler treatment is a popular solution for tackling tired looking eyes.
-It involves carefully injecting a gel-like substance into specific areas around the eyes, with the objective of softening deep wrinkles and lines.
+Tear trough filler treatment, also referred to as under-eye filler or dermal filler, is a popular cosmetic solution for tackling tired looking eyes.
+It is a non-surgical procedure that involves carefully injecting a gel-like substance into specific areas around the eyes, which works to replace the lost volume brought about through the ageing process.
+The outcome is smoother, younger-looking, more radiant skin, and a reduction in deep wrinkles and lines.

-It can also be used to add volume to other areas of the face, like the lips, brows, cheeks, marionette lines and nasolabial folds, creating a more youthful appearance.
-Filler can also be placed throughout the face with strategic BoNT to create a ‘liquid facelift’ or ‘liquid eye lift’ which can be highly effective in selective patients.
+The treatment can also be used to add volume to other areas of the face, like the lips, brows, cheeks, marionette lines and nasolabial folds, creating a more youthful appearance.
+Filler can also be placed throughout the face with strategic BoNT injections to create a liquid facelift or liquid eye lift, which can be highly effective in selective patients.

-Tear trough fillers are an increasingly popular non-surgical aesthetic treatment amongst younger people, though individuals of any age can undergo the procedure if they seek a fresher, more rejuvenated look and a break from tired looking eyes by restoring volume loss.
+Tear trough fillers are an increasingly popular non-surgical aesthetic treatment amongst younger people.
+However, individuals of any age can undergo the procedure if they seek a fresher, more rejuvenated look, and a break from tired looking eyes by restoring volume loss.

 You should avoid drinking alcohol for 24 hours before the treatment, whilst aspirin should not be taken for 7 days and Ibuprofen for two days.
 Again, this will be discussed with you prior to the treatment.

-Tear trough fillers are a non-surgical, minimally invasive treatment for ageing eyes.
-It involves injecting the tear trough area with hyaluronic acid gel, which works to replace the lost volume brought about through the ageing process.
-It also hydrates, softens and rejuvenates the skin, creating a more youthful appearance.
+Tear trough fillers are a non-surgical, minimally invasive treatment.
+It involves numbing the tear trough area with a topical anaesthetic and then injecting the area with hyaluronic acid gel, which works to boost collagen production and replace the lost volume brought about through the ageing process.
+It also hydrates, softens, and rejuvenates the skin, creating a more youthful appearance.

-The treatment only takes around 30 minutes, though many patients also opt to undergo other procedures with their fillers, such as facial surgery.
-You may wish to have additional treatments such as a ‘liquid eye lift’, or a ‘liquid facelift’.
+The treatment only takes around 30 minutes, though many patients also opt to undergo other procedures with their fillers, such as midface lift or brow lift.
+You may also wish to have additional treatments such as a liquid eye lift, or a liquid facelift.
 Dr Ezra will discuss with you the best treatment plan during your initial consultation.

-The effect is noticeable immediately but the final result is usually visible at around two weeks.
+Dermal fillers produce natural-looking, instant results.
+While the effect is noticeable immediately, the final result will usually be visible at around two weeks.
 This is because the skin needs time to relax, smooth and allow the fillers to integrate properly with the surrounding tissue, achieving optimum hydration balance.

 Recovery is usually rapid and treatment results are normally visible right away.
-Regular activities can resume immediately, with many patients going back to work on the same day.
+As there is no downtime, regular activities can resume immediately, with many patients going back to work on the same day.
 However, there may be some slight bruising or swelling for the first couple of days.

 To reduce swelling, patients can gently apply a cold compress to the area every few hours so that heat and steam hits the face.
 An Arnica cream can also be generally applied to the tear trough area before bed, helping to reduce bruising overnight.